helenclx/leilukin-site/src/shrines/starwarskotor/resources/kotor2-mod-list.md

 : I choose the “Default” option when installing this mod.

 Leilukin’s Comment
-: Although this was not the first mod that allows female Exiles to recruit Handmaiden and male Exiles to recruit Disciple, this is the first mod that allows you to recruit *both* Handmaiden *and* Disciple in the same playthrough regardless of the Exile’s gender.
-Given the fact that official sources of Star Wars Legends after the release of {% cite "KotOR 2" %} established that the Exile is female and light side, and she travels with both Handmaiden and Disciple, PartySwap is one of the best things that ever happened to {% cite "KotOR 2" %}.
+: Although this was not the first [mod that allows female Exiles to recruit Handmaiden and male Exiles to recruit Disciple](/shrines/starwarskotor/resources/kotor2-female-exile-recruit-handmaiden-mods/), this was the first mod that allows you to recruit *both* Handmaiden *and* Disciple in the same playthrough regardless of the Exile’s gender.
+Given the fact that official materials of {% cite "Star Wars Legends" %} after the release of {% cite "KotOR 2" %} established that the Exile is female and light side, and she travels with both Handmaiden and Disciple, PartySwap is one of the best things that ever happened to {% cite "KotOR 2" %}.

 ---